unitaryfund/mitiq/docs/source/guide/lre-3-options.md

 in turn influences how the sample matrix for multivariate Richardson extrapolation is created.

-Suppose we have an input circuit of 4 layers.
+Suppose we have an input circuit consisting of 4 layers.

 ```{code-cell} ipython3